|

 FRANCE, 2004, Scott 2985b

-A number of stamps have featured the Cathedral of Luxembourg.
-The architect who designed the original church at this location was the Jesuit Brother Jean du Blocq.
+A number of stamps feature the Cathedral of Luxembourg.
+The architect who designed the original church was the Jesuit brother Jean du Blocq.
 The work began in 1613, and the Jesuits remained at the church until the Suppression in 1773, when it became a parish church.
 Du Blocq also designed the Church of Saint Martin in Cateau Cambrésis (1634) and the college chapel of Saint-Omer (1615-1640).
-More

 (1589-1649)

 Br.
-Primoli is credited for designing the Church of São Miguel, the Church of Concepcion, the Church of the Trinidad Reduction (along with Fr.
+Primoli is credited for designing the church of São Miguel, the church of Concepcion, the church of the Trinidad Reduction (along with Fr.
 Jose Grimau, SJ) and the Reduction of St. Ignatius Mini.
-More

 Br.
-Bianchi is credited for designing the Basilica of Saint Francis and Chapel of Saint Roque, the Monastery of Catherine of Siena, the Church at the Estancia of Jesus Maria.
+Bianchi is credited for designing the Basilica of Saint Francis and the Chapel of Saint Roque, the Monastery of Catherine of Siena, the church at the Estancia Jesús María.

 The two of them collaborated on the Church of St. Ignatius, the Basilica of Our Lady of Pilar and its attached monastery, the Church of Saint Peter González Telmo, the parish church of Our Lady of Mercy in Alta Gracia, the City Hall or Cabildo of Buenos Aires (below), and the cathedrals of Buenos Aires and of Cordoba (below).